 Hanrahan’s interest in data visualisations was spurred on by his experience working for Pixar during the early years from 1986, when Steve Jobs headed the company.
-He was chief architect of Pixar’s RenderMan software and application programming interface, or algorithms that create images from 3D arrays.
+He was chief architect of Pixar’s RenderMan software, an application programming interface or algorithms that create images from 3D arrays.

 He made his mark with this software through movies such as Toy Story in 1995, which was the first animated feature film fully created with 3D computer graphics.

 This software earned Hanrahan, and his team, an Oscar award in 1993.
 He also won an Oscar in 2004 for simulating translucent and realistic-looking skin for the character Gollum in The Lord of the Rings, and another one this year for realistic-looking lighting in films like Avatar.

 In 2003, Hanrahan co-founded the company Tableau, a tool that helps low-level skilled people turn data into insights through data visualisations.
 He also co-founded multicore programming startup PeakStream in 2005.

 One of Tableau’s co-founders, Chris Stolte, who was a student of Hanrahan at Standford University, developed the underpinning technology, Polaris (VizQL), that turns database queries into visual representations such as maps and graphs.

 “I was getting a little tired of entertainment and working in the movies.
 I developed all this graphics technology and… I wanted to find a use for it that’s more work-related or business-related.
 So I became interested in data visualisation [and thought] we could we put it in the hands of ordinary people to help them solve important problems,” Hanrahan said.